SenseLogic/GRID/README.md

 - **Numpad 2**: Aim lower
 - **Numpad 0**: Shoot

-## Differences
+## Changes

-- The opening theme is inspired by Daft Punk's *Tron: Legacy* soundtrack.
+- The opening theme of this rewrite is inspired by Daft Punk's *Tron: Legacy* soundtrack.

 ## Version